babiyivan/network-role-mining/README.md

 ## Running the code

-For the R code, after installing to required libraries, it is possible to simply run each notebook from top to bottom.
+For the R code, after installing the required libraries, it is possible to simply run each notebook from top to bottom.
 Code cells that take a long time to run are skipped by default.
 This behaviour can be configured by simply setting the corresponding switch variable.

 For the Python code, first install the requirements in the `.txt` file of the respective `.py` files.
 E.g., `requirements_rolesim.txt` for `rolesim.ipynb`.